 I don’t hesitate to encourage dinner guests to sop up the sauce with bread.
 Not good table manners, I suppose, but if the sauce and the bread are GOOD, why not?
 I enjoy making bread, and it can be so easy, especially the “no-knead” versions.
 I don’t have a bread machine, and I certainly am not averse to kneading by hand or using a food processor, but no-knead bread only requires a little time.
 And the results can be very satisfying.
 Below, no-knead beer bread.

 The beer bread recipe that follows is a variation on a recipe from “allrecipes.com” – a great resource for would-be chefs (or “cook” in my case).
-I like to use Guinness, as it gives the bread a nice warm colour and more depth of flavour; and I often add some herbs.
-I have also changed this recipe on occasion to substitute a bit of rye flour (1/2 cup will do) and some caraway seeds.
-But here is my go-to beer bread …
+I like to use Guinness, as it gives the bread a nice warm color and more depth of flavor; and I often add some herbs.
+You can use a different mix of flour – in this instance I substituted a bit of rye flour (1/4 cup will do) and some caraway seeds.
+So here is my go-to beer bread …

 No-knead Beer Bread